wpendl99/.github/profile/instructionTopics.md

 The course covers a full stack of technologies.

-The instruction contains the following icons to draw attention to important things.

 | Icon | Meaning                                              |
 | ---- | ---------------------------------------------------- |
 | ⚠    | Important concepts, or pitfalls, to note             |